NAFA WeChat Account

 School of 3D Design

-Diploma in Design (Furniture and Spatial)
+Diploma in Design (Furniture and 3D Crafts)

-Diploma in Design (Interior and Exhibition)
+Diploma in Design (Interior and Spatial)

 Diploma in Design (Landscape and Architecture)